 Student Finance Loans

-Students whose domicile is Scotland, Wales and Northern Ireland are required to apply directly to the Scottish, Wales and Northern Ireland educational authorities.
+Students whose domicile is Wales and Northern Ireland are required to apply directly to the Wales and Northern Ireland educational authorities.
 The LSA does not have Scottish approval for Student Finance at the present time but we are reviewing for 2021/22

-- Introduce a £500 ‘study budget’ for each student in both years, which can be used to fund school-related costs, such as printing, making, and study trips.
+Students will also receive a £500 ‘study budget’, which can be used to fund school-related costs, such as printing, making, and study trips.